-- permits a range of residential uses as outlined in the Land Use Bylaw. - 4.
-To use As-Of-Right development approvals as outlined in the Land Use Bylaw in the Core Neighbourhood zones. - 5.
+- 4. To use As-Of-Right development approvals as outlined in the Land Use Bylaw in the Core Neighbourhood zones. - 5.
 To use Site Plan Approval in the Core Area Neighbourhood Designation for the consideration of certain uses which require additional regulatory considerations as outlined in the Land Use Bylaw. - 6.
-To use Development Agreements in the Core Area Neighbourhood Designation for the consideration of certain uses that require unique and site-specific considerations as outlined in the Land Use Bylaw. - To enable the rezoning of properties within the Core Area
+To use Development Agreements in the Core Area -Neighbourhood Designation for the consideration of certain uses that require unique and site-specific considerations as outlined in the Land Use Bylaw. - To enable the rezoning of properties within the Core Area